$0 Northwest Territories Homeschool Quick-Start Checklist

 TCSA provides education services to the four Tłı̨chǫ communities: Behchokǫ̀, Whatì, Gamètì, and Wekweètì.
 TCSA's educational vision is framed around the "Strong Like Two People" principle — the idea that Tłı̨chǫ children should be grounded in their own culture, language, and knowledge systems while also developing competency in the broader world.

-This bicultural vision has direct implications for homeschooling under TCSA.
-Portfolios from Tłı̨chǫ families are expected to reflect Tłı̨chǫ language learning, cultural practices, and community engagement alongside standard academic subjects.
-A portfolio that shows only conventional curriculum without any cultural grounding is incomplete in TCSA's view.
+This bicultural vision can inform homeschooling under TCSA.
+Portfolios from Tłı̨chǫ families can document Tłı̨chǫ language learning, cultural practices, and community engagement alongside standard academic subjects.
+Ask your principal how TCSA wants these elements documented.

-Language documentation: Tłı̨chǫ language is a core educational outcome.
-If your child is learning Tłı̨chǫ, document it explicitly — vocabulary, conversation sessions with elders, participation in language activities.
+Language documentation: If your child is learning Tłı̨chǫ, document it explicitly — vocabulary, conversation sessions with elders, participation in language activities.
 If your family is not currently in a position to offer Tłı̨chǫ language instruction at home, talk to your principal about what is expected and whether TCSA can connect you with language resources.

 Elder and community involvement: TCSA actively supports connections between schools and community elders.
-For homeschooled students in Tłı̨chǫ communities, elder involvement in education is not just culturally appropriate — it is expected.
-Document it.
+Elder involvement is highly encouraged where relevant; document it.

-The "Strong Like Two People" framework in your portfolio: Your educational plan under TCSA does not need to use that language explicitly, but it should demonstrate that both cultural grounding and academic skill development are happening.
-A brief statement in your fall plan about how you will address each dimension helps the principal understand your approach from the start.
+The "Strong Like Two People" framework in your portfolio: Your educational plan under TCSA does not need to use that language explicitly, but a brief statement in your start-of-year plan about cultural grounding and academic skill development helps the principal understand your approach from the start.

 Free Download